36 Leverage Trading Tips to Protect Your Capital

 You probably wonder, what can go wrong?
-I can tell you that a lot of things can go wrong when using leverage to boost your trading results.
+I can tell you that a lot can go wrong when you use leverage to magnify your exposure and P&L swings.

 You might miss adding your stop-loss before volatility strikes, your broker might charge you a 1% fee per trade, and the automatic level of leverage might be set to 1:125 without you knowing it.